 Grading math homework doesn’t have to be a hassle!
 It is hard to believe when you have a 150+ students, but I am sharing an organization system that will make grading math homework much more efficient.
-This is a follow up to earlier when I shared my Minimalist Approach to Homework.
+This is a follow up to my Minimalist Approach to Homework post.
 The title was inspired by the Marie Kondo book, The Life Changing Magic of Tidying Up.
 Though I utilized the homework agenda for many years prior to the book, it fits right in to the idea of only keeping things that bring you joy.

 One thing is for sure, papers do not bring a teacher joy.

 I am also aware that homework brings on another conversation:

 - what to do if it is not complete AKA missing assignments

 Any teacher will tell you that a missing assignment is a giant pain.
 No one enjoys seeing the blank space in the grade book, especially a middle school teacher with 125+ students.
 (Side note, my first year I had 157.
 Pretty much insane.)

 Goodness, this is a decision you have to make for you and the best interest of your students.
 In my experience, I would say I graded 85% of assignments for some type of accuracy.
 I am not a fan of completion grades.
 The purpose of homework is to practice, but we don’t want to practice incorrectly.
 Completion grades didn’t work for me, because I didn’t want students to produce low quality work.